Creation of a Patient-facing Mobile App for an SUI Surgery Registry

 Urinary Mesh Software mHealth

 The objective of this project is to develop and pilot a patient-facing mobile app to be integrated with a newly-created national stress urinary incontinence (SUI) registry.
-This project will focus on mesh based mid-urethral slings, which are already approved for use in SUI surgery but have known limitations.
-The Test-Case will utilize the newly developed application to collect patient-reported outcomes (PROs) across the SUI registry sites to assess the impact of mesh based mid-urethral slings on PROs.
+This project focuses on mesh based mid-urethral slings, which are already approved for use in SUI surgery but have known limitations.
+The Test-Case utilizes the newly developed application to collect patient-reported outcomes (PROs) across the SUI registry sites to assess the impact of mesh based mid-urethral slings on PROs.

-This project will be greatly enhanced by working with the NESTcc Data Network, and the support of a large group of hospitals and the ability to work with the providers and EHRs associated with them will be hugely advantageous.
-In addition, this project will add a new dimension to the NESTcc Data Network by combining the mobile health and registry experience in a unique patient population.
+This project is enhanced by working with the NESTcc Data Network, and both the support of a large group of hospitals and the ability to work with the providers and EHRs associated with them are advantageous to the Test-Case.
+In addition, this project adds a new dimension to the NESTcc Data Network by combining the mobile health and registry experience in a unique patient population.